yoga-au/basiclist/NOTES.md

 Use `Link` component provided by Next.js to make a link that goes inside the website domain. import the `Link` component from `next/link`.

+## Layout component

+It's good idea to make a component that have repeated component in every pages.
+It's called Layout component Layout component file contain the component that will be rendered and a `{ children }` props.
+Wrap the `<Component />` in \_app.js with Layout component